Haitam-Elgharras/Practical-CQRS-and-Event-Sourcing-with-Axon/Readme.md

 ### Axon Framework
 - A Java framework that simplifies the implementation of CQRS and Event Sourcing
-- Provides necessary infrastructure (command bus, event bus, etc.)
+- Provides the necessary infrastructure (command bus, event bus, etc.)

 ## Implementation Concepts